×

 If you are thinking about moving to Daegu, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Daegu can vary greatly depending on the location and size of the property.
 For instance, purchasing an apartment in the city center can be quite expensive, with prices often reaching several hundred million Korean won.
 On the other hand, renting an apartment can be more affordable, with monthly rents typically ranging from a few hundred thousand to a couple million won.
-However, these prices can fluctuate based on factors such as proximity to public transportation and local amenities," said one expat who made the move to Daegu.
+However, these prices can fluctuate based on factors such as proximity to public transportation and local amenities," commented one expat who made the move to Daegu.

 Where should I setup a bank account in Daegu?